bioforensics/lusSTR/README.md

 ```
 lusstr gui
 ```
-All lusSTR settings for either the STR pipeline or the SNP pipeline can be specified through the GUI.
+All lusSTR settings for either the STR pipeline or the SNP pipeline can be specified after selecting the desired pipeline tab.
 ____

 ## *Command line interface*